fivetran/fivetran_connector_sdk/README.md

 $ pip install fivetran-customer-sdk
 ```
 # Development
-1. Create a folder for your project or open one of the examples in the `/examples` folder
+1. Create a folder for your project with a `connector.py` file to contain your connector code.
+Tip: Use one of the examples in the `/examples` folder as a template.
+2. Write your connector.
-2. The following command will debug your project locally on your computer:
+3. The following command will debug your project locally on your computer:
 ```
 $ cd <project-folder-path>
 $ fivetran debug